rawsashimi1604/gavinloo.com/src/blogs/css-decoded.md

-# Hey everyone, I hope this blog finds you well!
+# Hey everyone, I hope this blog finds you well

 I'm Gavin, and this is my very first blog post.
 It's 1:17am right now, and I couldn't sleep.
 I realized how much the software community has given me - open-source projects, mentors, and opportunities - and I wanted to contribute and give back somehow.
 Hopefully, you'll learn something from this article.
 Anyway, let's get down to business.